New religious movements in the United States: Latter Day Saint movement

 On March 20, 1826, a 20-year-old tenant farmer named Joseph Smith was arrested on charges of being "a disorderly person and an imposter" in Bainbridge, New York.
 According to court records, Smith said "he had a certain stone which he had occasionally looked at to determine where hidden treasures in the bowels of the earth were; that he professed to tell in this manner where gold mines were a distance under ground".

 Starting on September 22, 1827, Smith reported that he had recovered a set of ancient plates and a pair of magical "spectacles".
 Smith refused to allow anyone to view the plates, though some people were allowed to heft them or feel them through a cloth.
-On March 26, 1830, Smith published The Book of Mormon, a purported translation of ancient plates, which told the story of Ancient Hebrews who travel to the Americas with the aid of a divinely-provided compass.
+On March 26, 1830, Smith published the Book of Mormon, a purported translation of the ancient plates, which told the story of ancient Hebrews who traveled to the Americas with the aid of a divinely-provided compass.
 Thereafter, Smith began directly issuing revelations.

-By 1840, Joseph Smith and thousands of followers founded a settlement which Smith named Nauvoo.
-Smith simultaneously served as Prophet of the church, Mayor of the city, Chief Justice of the Municipal Court, and General of the city's 2,500-man militia (the "Nauvoo Legion").
-In 1844, Smith began a campaign to be elected President of the United States, and by April 1844, a Mormon council had declared Smith to be King.
+By 1840, Joseph Smith and thousands of followers founded a settlement which Smith named Nauvoo, Illinois.
+Smith simultaneously served as the prophet of the nascent church, mayor of the city, chief justice of the local court, and general of the city's 2,500-man militia (the "Nauvoo Legion").
+In 1844, Smith began a campaign to be elected President of the United States, and by April 1844, a Mormon council had declared Smith to be a king.
 On June 18, 1845, Smith declared martial law in Nauvoo and called out the Legion.
-Smith and his brother were arrested on charges of Treason; both were killed by a mob before being brought to trial.
+Smith and his brother were arrested on charges of treason; a mob killed both before being brought to trial.

 As of December 2019, the most-populous Latter Day Saint denomination reported having 16 million members worldwide.